A young man wearing a Mears uniform carries copper pipes over his shoulder

 • All broken glass (including double-glazing)

 • Fixtures or fittings provided with your home.
-Examples include: doorbells, built-in wardrobes, coathooks/rails, bathroom cabinets, toilet roll holders, mirrors, and shower curtains and poles
+Examples include: doorbells, built-in wardrobes, coat hooks/rails, bathroom cabinets, toilet roll holders, mirrors, and shower curtains and poles

 • Garden maintenance